AI

 However, the amount of data that has been removed is huge, and it is difficult to remove it completely.

-Also, there is a word “視覴(*),” which was discussed a while ago.
-It is a word that doesn't exist, and was created by ChatGPT.
-But when you search for that word, you get a lot of hits on web pages.
-The reason for this is that ChatGPT-generated pages are already so prevalent.
+Also, in Japan there was a topic a while ago about a kanji "視覴(※)".
+It is a word that does not exist, but was generated by ChatGPT.
+However, if you search for that word, a large number of web pages will be hit.
+The reason for this is that the pages generated by ChatGPT are already widespread.

 The problem here is that ChatGPT is learning data on the Internet.
 That data on the Internet was originally supposed to be human-generated, but as more and more web pages are created by AI, ChatGPT is learning them again.
 So it will just keep learning itself.
 Then what in the world is going to happen next is unpredictable.